docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/xml-object-reference.rst

 String

-The local element name portion of the XML element’s fully qualified XML name.
+The local element name portion of the XML element's fully qualified XML name.

 uri

 String

-The namespace prefix of the XML element’s fully qualified XML name.
+The namespace prefix of the XML element's fully qualified XML name.

 .. _namespace-object: